2.B Sponsors: From Mobilization to Engagement

 B.6 What steps do sponsors need to take to prepare for the refugees’ arrival?

-(i) How do sponsors plan for sponsored refugees' arrival and first year in Canada?
+(i) How do sponsors plan for sponsored refugees' arrival and first year in their new country?

 How Canada Does It